It’s easy to make your own homemade flour tortillas. Just takes 4 ingredients which you probably have on hand and some water.

 - Using a rolling pin, roll the dough on a floured surface until very thin, then place one tortilla on the hot pan.

 - Cook about 45 seconds or so, just until the dough bubbles up with medium brown spots then flip and do the same on the second side.
-This will take about 1 1/2 minutes total if your skillet is at the right temperature.
+This will take about 1 1/2 minutes total in your hot skillet.

-- Repeat with the remaining dough, keeping the stack covered with a towel.
+- Repeat with the remaining dough.
+Place the finished tortillas on a plate and cover with a towel.

 - Serve the warm tortillas right away, or cool and store in a plastic bag in the refrigerator.